 Step 3: Configure the Currency Converter Plugin

-Now that you have your API key added into the box provided, let’s take a look at the rest of the settings.
+Now that you have your API key added to the box provided, let’s take a look at the rest of the settings.
 The configurations for the plugin are not difficult and are laid out and presented clean and clear.
 Let’s take a look at them together.

 Select the layout you prefer from the drop-down list, there are four to choose from.
 The plugin allows you to display a currency calculator, exchange rate list, or both using these layouts.
 You can also define the decimal point position.